alxpez/alts/README.md

 - task-bar-icon: make the python script into a proper app (or a simple installable package at least)
 (include interface to text too)

--->
+- UI interface for config: run a local http server and serve a simple js UI -->
 ALTS runs in the background and waits for you to press `cmd+esc` (or `win+esc`).
 - 🎙️ While holding the hotkey, your voice will be recorded _(saves in the project root)_.